-My short answer is: Start with something like 45 minutes, observe, and adjust.
-But there are a lot of variables, which is why it’s a thorny question, and which is why observing and adjusting is necessary.
-Read on for details and reasoning and experience.
+My short answer is: Start with 45 minutes, observe, and adjust.
+But there are a lot of variables, which is why observing and adjusting is necessary.

-There are many factors to consider.
-Emitters range in volume from 0.5 gallons per hour to 4 gallons per hour, or even wider.
+Of the many factors that affect how long you should run a drip irrigation system on vegetables, one is the output of the emitters, which usually range in volume from 0.5 gallons per hour up to 4 gallons per hour.
 So you can imagine that running a system for one hour will give plants a very different amount of water according to the type of emitters used.

 Then there is the number of emitters.
 There are drip lines with inline emitters spaced every 6 inches up to every 18 inches, or even wider.
 So if a broccoli plant is drinking from multiple emitters under it on a drip line that has emitters spaced every 6 inches, you will need to run that system for a shorter duration than if the emitters were spaced every 18 inches.